AkashChandra92/Flappy-Dino/README.md

 #### Setup

-1. The game runs by simply clicking on the index.html file and running it in the browser.
+- The game runs by simply clicking on the index.html file and running it in the browser.

-2 .The custom sprite is located in the image folder.
+- The custom sprite is located in the image folder.

-3. There are some sample audio files in the audio folder.
+- There are some sample audio files in the audio folder.

 Enjoy!